How Google Search Ranking Works – Darwinism in Search

 That very high ceiling also means that Google can continue to throw in more factors and never have a need to “dampen” the existing scores to make space for the new one.

-Just up to there, my mind was already swirling.
-But it gets better.
+Just up to there, my mind was already swirling, but it gets better.

-Watch out – One Single Low Score Can Kill a Bid
+Watch Out – One Single Low Score Can Kill A Bid

 And the fact that the total is calculated by multiplication is a phenomenal insight.
 Why?
-Because any single score under 1 will seriously handicap that bid, whatever the other scores are.
+Because any single score under one will seriously handicap that bid, whatever the other scores are.

-Look at how the score tanks as just one factor drops slightly below 1.
+Look at how the score tanks as just one factor drops slightly below one.
 That is enough to put this page out of contention.

-Dropping further below 1 will generally kill it off.
-It is possible to overcome a sub-1 ranking factor.
-But the other factors would need to be phenomenally strong.
+Dropping further below one will generally kill it off.
+It is possible to overcome a sub-1 ranking factor, but the other factors would need to be phenomenally strong.

 Looking at the numbers below, one gets an idea of just how strong.
 Ignoring a weak factor is not a good strategy.
-Working to get that factor above 1 is a great strategy.
+Working to get that factor above one is a great strategy.

-My bet here is that the super impressive ‘up and to the right SEO wins’ examples we (often) see in the SEO industry are examples of when a site *simply* corrects a sub-1 ranking factor.
+My bet here is that the super impressive ‘up and to the right SEO wins’ examples we (often) see in the SEO industry are examples of when a site “simply” corrects a sub-1 ranking factor.

 This system rewards pages that have good scores across the board.
 Pages that perform well on some factors, but badly on others will always struggle.
 A balanced approach wins.

-Credit to Brent D Payne for making this great analogy: “Better to be a straight C student than 3 As and an F”.
+Credit to Brent D. Payne for making this great analogy during Gary’s explanation: “Better to be a straight C student than 3 As and an F.”

-What a Bid-Based Ranking Looks like
+What A Bid-Based Ranking Looks like

-Refining the Bids for a Final Ranking
+Refining The Bids For A Final Ranking

 The top results (let’s say 10) are sent to a second algorithm that is designed to refine the ranking and remove any unacceptable results that slipped through the net.